bioidiap/bob.extension/doc/guide.rst

 =========================================================

 .. note::
-   This guide assumes that you have installed |project| following the instruction on https://www.idiap.ch/software/bob/install.
+   This guide assumes that you have installed |project| following the instructions on https://www.idiap.ch/software/bob/install.

 This tutorial explains how to build and distribute `Python`-based working environments for |project|.
 By following these instructions you will be able to: